 Virginia had another standout year in 2011-12 as three Cavaliers won ACC championships, while the team went 11-1 in dual matches.
 In recording a 91.7 winning percentage, the Cavaliers set a program record.
-Matt Snyder (125 pounds), Nick Nelson (141) and Jon Fausey (184) all won ACC titles, while Snyder also was honored as an Academic All-American, which continued the trend of academic success in the UVa program.
+Matt Snyder (125 pounds), Nick Nelson (141) and Jon Fausey (184) all won ACC titles, while Snyder also was honored as an Academic All-American.
 A league-high seven Cavaliers were named to the All-ACC Wrestling Academic Team.

 Virginia recorded a strong 2010-11 season as the Cavaliers posted their second straight Top 25 finish at the NCAA Championships after taking 23th place.
 UVa produced a pair of All-Americans, as Derek Valenti (149) and Chris Henrich (174) each reached the podium at NCAAs, while seven Cavaliers qualified for the national championships.

 As a team, UVa won a school-record 19 dual meets during the 2010-11 season, including a victory over then-No. 14 Kent State, which at the time was the highest ranked opponent that Virginia had defeated.

 The Cavaliers also had a record-setting season in 2009-10 as UVa won the ACC title for the first time since 1977.
 UVa took 15th place at the NCAA Championships – the second-best NCAA finish in program history.
 A school-record eight Cavaliers qualified for the NCAA event.
 At the ACC Championships, Henrich and freshman Mike Salopek won individual championships but the championship was a total team effort.
 All 10 competing Cavaliers reached the semifinal round and posted finishes of fourth place or better.
 Henrich finished 35-3, while Brent Jones earned the Gorrarian Trophy at the NCAA Championships.